Odoru Pompokolin: Other versions

 Covers include an uptempo happy hardcore version which was featured on Anime Speed, a heavy metal cover by Animetal on their fanclub-exclusive "For the Brave Hearts Only!" single, an English-language version titled "Dancing Pompokolin" by Captain Jack which was featured in the game Dance Dance Revolution and other music games, a version by ManaKana used as the Chibi Maruko-chan opening theme song from 1998 to 2000, and a cover by Kaela Kimura on her album 5 Years which has been used as the opening for the anime throughout 2010.

 In 2011, B.B.
 Queens reunited and recorded a new version of "Odoru Pompokolin" to commemorate the 25th anniversary of Chibi Maruko-chans initial manga release.
 This version with the subtitle "Chibi Maruko-chan Birthday 25th Version" (ちびまる子ちゃん 誕生 25th Version, Chibi Marukochan Tanjō 25th Version), connected with a new version of "Goodbye Morning" by Keiko Utoku and Fusanosuke Kondo, was released as a single the same year on May 1.
 This new version of the song also entered use as the Chibi Maruko-chan theme beginning with the May 1, 2011, broadcast of the new season.

 On August 13, 2014, E-girls released a cover of "Odoru Ponpokorin" as its tenth single connected with a cover of "Happy!
 Fun!
 I Love It!" (うれしい！たのしい！大好き！, Ureshī!
 Tanoshī!
 Daisuki!) by Dreams Come True as the B-side.
 This version was used for three months as the opening song of the anime.
 The single sold 43,653 in its first week.

 In May 2016, Twice Japanese members Sana and Momo did a musical version of the said song.
 The Thai version was then used for their first concert in Bangkok.
 In 2019, Japanese idol group Momoiro Clover Z released a version with an accompanying music video.

+In December 2025, the official Chibi Maruko-chan website announced a cover performed by Ado to be used as the opening song starting on December 28, 2025.